whyaz/whyaz/README.md

 Most site content is written in Jade templates which produce the site HTML.

+The Jade files are located in `/src/templates`.

 Note that these aren't markdown files and the syntax and whitespace you use does matter quite a bit.
 See the [Jade documentation](http://jade-lang.com) to see how to use Jade.

 ## Editing CSS

 This site uses [Stylus for preprocessing](http://learnboost.github.io/stylus/).
 Please follow the established indentation and commenting patterns.

+Stylus files are located in `/src/styl`.

 ### Declaration Order